The benefit of raising your developer has many variables, but understanding when and why to do this is important before actually attempting it.

 When glossing and changing the developer you must be sure of 3 things:

-1. Are you using an acidic color line that does not contain ammonia or monoethanolamine (MEA)?
+1. Are you using a color line that does not have lifting ability?

-2. Does the hair have significant mineral buildup?
+2. The hair does not have a significant amount of mineral build.

 3. Does the client have super fine hair above a level 8?